 - 35 grant-supported events

 These stats merely report on program activities rather than showing real economic development impact.
 That’s not the full impact story.
-Here are 5 ways that economic development organizations can enrich their impact data for effective impact evidence.
+Here are 5 ways economic development organizations can enrich their impact data for effective evidence.

 1. Use Existing Research